The Stability of Boolean Networks with Generalized Canalizing Rules

 Figure 2 demonstrates the results of the second method of varying $\lambda_R$, where each node has a single quasicanalizing input.
 The tests were done on the same network topologies as in the previous section.
 When assigning a generalized canalized truth table, we randomly choose the canalizing value $v$ to be zero or one with uniform probability.
-To vary $\lambda_R$, we vary $\genp{i}{c}{v}$ from zero to $\ps$: when $\genp{i}{c}{v} = 0$, all nodes have a single strictly canalizing input (i.e., it is identical to the case where $p_{can} = 1$ above); when $\genp{i}{c}{v} = \ps$, $c$ is no longer a canalizing input and the network is identical to the case where $p_{can} = 0$ above.
-A significant result from Figu.
-1 is that while the two networks trace different curves, the two methods of varying $\lambda_R$ seem to noisily lie on the same curve.
-We see that the result from our stability criterion (the dashed line) appears to given an extremely good prediction of the transiton from the zero Hamming distance state (stability).
+To vary $\lambda_R$, we vary $\genp{i}{c}{v}$ from zero to $\ps$: when $\genp{i}{c}{v} = 0$, all nodes have a single strictly canalizing input (i.e., the same as the case where $p_{can} = 1$ above); when $\genp{i}{c}{v} = \ps$, $c$ is no longer a canalizing input and the network is identical to the case where $p_{can} = 0$ above.

 Figure 2(a) considers $N-K$ networks where all parameters are the same as in Fig. 1(a).
 We see the same behavior in steady-state Hamming distance as a function of $\lambda_R$ as in Fig. 1(a).
 In Fig. 2(b), we use slightly different parameters than those in Fig. 1(b).
 The parameters used in the truncated power-law distribution are as follows: for $\langle K \rangle = 5$, $K^{min} = 3$, $K^{max} = 15$ and $\gamma = 2.4$; for $\langle K \rangle = 6$, $K^{min} = 4$, $K^{max} = 15$ and $\gamma = 2.7$; and for $\langle K \rangle = 7$, $K^{min} = 5$, $K^{max} = 15$ and $\gamma = 2.9$.
 The initial sensitivities are $q = 0.21, 0.174,$ and 0.146, respectively.
 These parameters were chosen in order to get larger truth tables at each node.
 We note that the steady-state Hamming distance is not much larger than in the cases of Fig. 1(a), and that the scaling is an even weaker function of the average number of inputs.